Self-driving cars: lights, camera, action!

-The new MPC3 multifunctional camera — better than the human eye
+The new MPC3 multi purpose camera — better than the human eye

 Together with colleagues, the project managers Birk and Schulz coordinated the 20 or so teams that were involved in the camera’s development.
 But these teams haven’t only combined a lot of knowledge.
 They are also jointly responsible for a daunting task.
 “We want to make the car a better driver.
 This is why the camera-based technology has to work more reliably than people,” Birk says.
 The MPC3 already does this: “Just because people look, it doesn’t necessarily mean they grasp what they’re seeing.
 This is where we speak about ‘looked-but-failed-to-see errors,’” Schulz says.
 By contrast, the video camera mounted behind the windshield between the headliner and rear-view mirror sees things very clearly indeed, triggering the appropriate response in an instant.
 And it never tires.
 Even after a long drive, it remains as alert and responsive as it was during the journey’s first few kilometers.

 “We no longer need road markings to keep a self-driving car safely on track.”

 Vibrant shapes and surfaces flicker across the dashboard monitor as Birk and Schulz demonstrate the camera’s functions on the test track at the Bosch location in Renningen.
 The multi purpose camera scans the road, processing information about what it sees with remarkable speed.
 Responding to an obstacle in its path, the car brakes hard.

 An AI-enabled milestone